-Your Ultimate Guide to Employer Appends for Nonprofits
+Your Ultimate Guide to Employer Appends for Universities

-Increasing fundraising revenue is a goal for all nonprofits.
+Increasing fundraising revenue is a goal for all colleges and universities.
 What if we told you this was possible with data you already have?
 Appending employer data is one way to maximize your fundraising efforts and prevent potential losses.

 Employer appends add data about your donors’ employers to your database.
 This information provides a variety of valuable insights, including but not limited to whether their employer offers a matching gift program.
 Information like this can help you capitalize on these fundraising opportunities by educating your donors.